chrisforte/chrisforte.dev-status/content/issues/2024-01-02-nas-drive-replacement.md

   - Jellyfin
 section: issue
 ---

+*Resolved* - The storage pool rebuild has finished and services are back up.

 *Update* - The storage pool rebuild is on step 2 of 2 at 42% complete.